guillermooo/sublime-undocs/source/extensibility/syntaxdefs.rst

 ****************************

 By way of example, let's create a syntax definition for Sublime Text snippets.
-We'll be styling the actual snippet content, not the ``sublime-snippet`` file.
+We'll be styling the actual snippet content, not the ``.sublime-snippet`` file.

 .. note::
-  Since syntax definitions are primarily used to enable syntax highlighting, we'll use *to style* with the meaning *to break down a source code file into scopes*.
+  Since syntax definitions are primarily used to enable syntax highlighting, we'll use *to style* as in *to break down a source code file into scopes*.
 Keep in mind, however, that colors are a different thing to syntax definitions and that scopes have many more uses besides syntax highlighting.